Legal Community Says Immigration Court Reopening Lacks Transparency, Safety Measures

 Lynch also noted the lack of information sharing by EOIR is a deliberate choice; at the beginning of the pandemic, EOIR would publicly announce via Twitter when courts were closed for “deep cleaning” due to Covid-19 exposure at a courthouse.

-That notification practice was abandoned in April, Lynch said, noting it is opposed notification practices by other Justice Department agencies, including Immigration and Customs Enforcement, which is tracking and releasing Covid-19 data on positive cases at its facilities.
+That notification practice was abandoned in April, Lynch said, noting it is opposed notification practices by other immigration agencies, including Immigration and Customs Enforcement, which is tracking and releasing Covid-19 data on positive cases at its facilities.

 Tabaddor noted EOIR has not even sent the agency-wide email notices immigration judges typically receive for court closures and interruptions, calling it an “extreme communication gap.”